 Are all the workouts just one style?
 Mostly Yoga?
 Mostly Pilates?

-No, we offer weights, tabata, core-only, ball workouts, spin cycling, step aerobics, tabata, circuit training, restorative exercises, kids workouts, and other formats based on our member’s requests.
+No, we offer EVERYTHING including weights, tabata, dance, stretching, ab routines, ball workouts, spin cycling, step aerobics, tabata, circuit training, restorative exercises, kids workouts, and other formats based on our member’s requests.
 Our focus isn’t on Yoga or Pilates or weights.
-Our focus is on core health and total body strength, endurance, flexibility and toning and teaching EVERY type of fitness with Diastasis Recti Aware strategies.
+Our focus is on core strength and total body fitness, endurance, flexibility, and toning.
+We teach EVERY type of fitness with Diastasis Recti Aware strategies.
 As an independent provider, not bound by any contract with any exercise brand, we are able to pick and choose the moves that we deem best for our protocol and particular style of TummySafe workouts and routines.

 Do these workouts offer sufficient strength training?